seveibar/pgstrap/README.md

 ### Attributions

-- This project was originally developed as [seam-pgm](https://github.com/seamapi/seam-pgm)
+- This project was originally developed as [seam-pgm](https://github.com/seamapi/seam-pgm) by Seam Labs Inc. in 2024